 Questions to Ask at Your Dental Implants Consultation Quincy, MA

-At Premier Dental of Quincy and Milton, we provide dental implants as a permanent solution to tooth loss that can restore both the appearance and function of our patients' smiles.
+At Core Dental Group and Implants Center, we provide dental implants as a permanent solution to tooth loss that can restore both the appearance and function of our patients' smiles.
 If you have lost a tooth due to an accident, infection, or age, we encourage you to call (617) 982-1649 and schedule an appointment with our dental office.
 We will be happy to answer any questions that you have after completing an examination and taking X-rays.
 Here are some questions you should ask so that you can become comfortable with the procedure and be confident in the dentist that you have chosen to work with.

 What type of experience do you have to make the process go smoothly?